-Seven (7) standard form of contract were chosen for the documents analysis as stated in the methodology section.
+Seven standard form of contract were chosen for the documents analysis as stated in the methodology section.
 The justification is because the standard form of contract is current and widely used in the respective countries.
-Clauses by clauses from each standard form of contract were examined and interpreted in order to get a better understanding.
-From the analysis, there are six (6) provisions that the local standard form of contract can enhance, therefore it able to tailor the IBS construction approach.
+All clauses from each standard form of contract were examined and interpreted to get a better understanding.
+From the analysis, there are six provisions that the local standard form of contract can enhance, therefore enabling it to tailor the IBS construction approach.
 Table 1 illustrates the summary of findings from the document analysis.